eclipse-ee4j/cargotracker/VS_Code/readme.md

-# VS Code IDE
+# Visual Studio Code IDE

-This section outlines how to set up the application in the VS Code IDE.
+This section outlines how to set up the application in the Visual Studio Code IDE.

 ## Prerequisites

 * Java SE 8, Java SE 11 or Java SE 17 is required.
 * Payara Server 5 is required.
 You can download Payara Server 5 from https://www.payara.fish/downloads/
-* The VS Code IDE is required.
-You can download the VS Code IDE from https://code.visualstudio.com/download
+* The Visual Studio Code IDE is required.
+You can download the Visual Studio Code IDE from https://code.visualstudio.com/download

 ## Download

 Download the source code zip file and expand it somewhere in your file system.
 Note that this is a Maven project. https://github.com/eclipse-ee4j/cargotracker/archive/master.zip

-## VS Code IDE Set-up
+## Visual Studio Code IDE Set-up

 ### Installing Necessary Tools

-Start the VS Code IDE
+Start the Visual Studio Code IDE

 Go to ->Extensions (Ctrl+Shift+ X)

-Search for [Payara Tools](https://marketplace.visualstudio.com/items?itemName=Payara.payara-vscode) and [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) and install Payara Tools and Extension Pack for Java.
+Search for [Payara Tools](https://marketplace.visualstudio.com/items?itemName=Payara.payara-Visual Studiocode) and [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=Visual Studiocjava.Visual Studiocode-java-pack) and install Payara Tools and Extension Pack for Java.

  ![Payara_Tools](<images/payara_tools.PNG>)